 Why should you get an annual furnace inspection?

 Keeping your heating system humming goes a long way toward avoiding any unexpected breakdowns when the temperature gets to be BRRRR! outside.

-During an annual furnace inspection, your HVAC technician should examine all the parts of your unit and ducts, clean and lubricate the necessary parts, and make sure no abnormal pressure is building up anywhere in the system.
+During an annual furnace check up, your HVAC technician should examine all the parts of your unit and ducts, clean and lubricate the necessary parts, and make sure no abnormal pressure is building up anywhere in the system.

 A furnace pro should also make sure your thermostat is functioning properly, and change your air filter.
 As with all major home systems, regular maintenance helps prevent small problems from getting bigger and costing more money down the line.

 Don’t make your furnace work harder than it has to!
 A well-functioning furnace translates into efficiency, which keeps your energy bills low.

 Having a regular inspection also helps you avoid having to make unexpected repairs or — even worse — replace your furnace entirely.
 What’s more, if your furnace goes kaput at an inconvenient time, like during non-business hours or a holiday, you might spend more for service.

 During every visit, your furnace professional can update you on how long to expect your unit to last.
 This lets you prepare financially for a potential replacement on the horizon.